-Conclusions are the final evaluations of BATs and one of the most important part of BREFs.
-They include:
+The conclusions section comprises the final evaluations of BATs and one of the most important parts of BREFs.
+This section includes:

 - a description of each conclusion, - an assessment of its appropriate application, - emission levels associated with the best available techniques, - associated monitoring, - associated consumption levels, - relevant site remediation measures, where appropriate.